 Connecting with curiosity & energy, with a sense of embodying spiritual practice through in depth body grounding meditations, are Noon’s fields of exploration.
 She is transgendered….a two spirit person all in one.

 Sumedha (Hannah Bagshaw) grew up in the wilds of the Outer Hebrides.
 Inspired by this and the Forest tradition of Ajahn Chah tradition she is passionate in exploring our interconnection with nature: the different perspective this creates on ourselves, and the care it brings to how we live in the world.

 Sumedha graduated in Comparative Religion from Manchester University in 1997, and spent the next twelve years practicing in the Forest tradition, as a novice and then as a nun.
 She was based at Amaravati and Chithurst monasteries and later Aloka Vihara in California.
 After disrobing in 2010 she spent a year managing Dharmagiri Hermitage in South Africa with Noon Baldwin and in 2011 they co-founded Ekuthuleni retreat place in France.
 The emphasis on living simply, close to the wildness of nature, and on cultivating embodied, connected awareness are all important elements in her practice.
 They link with cultivating a stability and warmth of heart that enable an ongoing exploration and opening to the unknown – a curiosity in keeping practice alive and real and open to all comers, inside and out.

 How much does it cost?
 How can I sign up?

 The base price is 205 €, but it is also possible to pay more or less than this.
-You may sign up by paying the registration fee and filling in the registration form.
+You can sign up to the retreay by filling in the registration form and paying the registration fee.
 More information about the price, registration and other details.

 Anna Backholm (+358 40 536 2946)